SeattleQuantumComputingMeetup/qiskit_fallfest_2026/README.md

 ### Citizen Science Project:

-This year we introduce a Quantum-Assisted AI drug-discovery project written in Qiskit, Python, and Torch.
+We introduce a Quantum-Assisted AI drug-discovery project written in Qiskit, Python, and Torch.
 You can help scale this project.

 ### Criteria for Certificates: